abyssalen/legacy-rsfs/README.md

 let read_data: Vec<u8> = fs.read(IndexType::MIDI_INDEX_TYPE, file_entry_id)?;
 ```

-Please note that the data may be compressed with BZIP2 or GZIP.
-In this case, the data is compressed with GZIP.
+Files that are in other indexes other than the `IndexType::ARCHIVE_INDEX_TYPE` are compressed with
+GZIP.
 #### Decompressing data

 legacy-rsfs supports BZIP2 and GZIP for compression and decompression.